1

 What cities in California are hiring for Permit Tech jobs?
 Cities in California with the most Permit Tech job openings:

-Senior Permit Technician
+Permit Technician

 Other

-Posted 22 days ago
+Posted 7 days ago

 Job description

+Join a team that has been shaping communities for over 60 years.
 Willdan is a leading Municipal Services Firm, proudly providing superior engineering, planning, building, and consulting services to government agencies across the nation for more than six decades.
 We are passionate about delivering excellence and creating long-term value for the communities we serve.

-Public Agency Resources (PARS), a subsidiary of Willdan Group Inc., is excited to announce an immediate opening for a Senior Permit Technician in the Anaheim, CA area.
+Public Agency Resources (PARS), a subsidiary of Willdan Group Inc., is excited to announce an immediate opening for a part-time Permit Technician in the San Bernardino, CA area.
 If you are an experienced professional who thrives in a fast-paced, public-facing environment and takes pride in supporting municipal operations, we want to hear from you!
 As a Permit Technician, you will be the first point of contact for residents, contractors, and developers at the permit counter.
 Your role will be vital in ensuring smooth, accurate, and timely processing of permits.

-• Calculating and collecting permit fees.
+• Calculate and collect permit fees.

-• Processing and issuing building permits.
+• Process and issue building permits.

-• Helping resolve resident inquiries and complaints.
+• Help resolve resident inquiries and complaints.

-• Detail-oriented and customer-focused professional who can balance technical accuracy with exceptional service.
+We are looking for a detail-oriented and customer-focused professional who can balance technical accuracy with exceptional service.

 • ICC Permit Tech Certification.

-• (Counter Technician) and municipal experience.
+• Counter Technician and municipal experience.

 • Knowledge of permitting software.

-• Proficient with MS Word, MS Excel.
+• Proficient with MS Word and MS Excel.

 • Ability to lift/move up to 10 lbs. regularly and up to 25 lbs. occasionally.